Military history of African Americans: American Civil War

 On the Confederate side, blacks, both free and slave, were used for labor.
 In the final months of the war, the Confederate Army was desperate for additional soldiers so the Confederate Congress voted to recruit black troops for combat; they were to be promised their freedom.
+Some slaves fled or were taken by the Confederacy to join the Army.
+This would anger many slaveowners as they would see their missing slaves and demand them to be discharged and returned to them.
+A slave named Calvin fled his master B. Bronson in Louisiana and joined the military and was discovered by Bronson himself in downtown New Orleans.
+Bronson would demand the military to "give me every assistance to recover my property."
+Calvin was ultimately discharged by the confederate military and returned into slavery.
 Units were in training when the war ended, and none served in combat.